2001-Mon May 21 13:14:26 EDT 2018

 Abscesses: The aftermath of a cat fight is often an abscess: a swollen, hot pocket of infection, pus and debris that often must be surgically treated, held open with drains and addressed with a course of antibiotics.
 Once you’ve nursed your cat through one abscess, you’re not going to want to repeat the experience.
 Neutering male cats will reduce fighting but won't completely eliminate territorial battles.
 The best way to avoid an abscessed wound is to keep your cat inside and out of harm's way.

 Poisoning: While your cat is safer inside, the great indoors offers some hazards as well.
-Cats are pickier than dogs about what they eat, which is why feline poisoning isn’t as big a problem — but that’s not to say it doesn’t happen.
+Most cats are pickier than dogs about what they eat, which is why feline poisoning isn’t always as big a problem — but that’s not to say it doesn’t happen.
 Many cats love to eat plants, and some of those are toxic.
 Check your houseplants against the ASPCA's list of toxic plants to determine which ones could harm your cat, and then remove those that are a danger from any area your pet has access to.
 And just in case you miss one or two, or your cat finds herself in an off-limits part of your house, make sure your veterinarian’s number, the emergency veterinary clinic number and the number of the ASPCA's Animal Poison Control Center (APCC) are where you can find them instantly.
 (Note: The APCC charges for consultations, so have a credit card ready when you call.)

 Like this article?
 Have a point of view to share?
 Let us know!